myriadrf/LimeSuite/docs/setup/documentation.rst

 .. code-block:: bash

-    python3.8 -m venv venv # Create the virtual environment folder source venv/bin/activate # Activate the virtual environment pip install -r requirements.txt # Install all the required dependencies for the generation
+    python3.8 -m venv venv # Create the virtual environment directory source venv/bin/activate # Activate the virtual environment pip install -r requirements.txt # Install all the required dependencies for the generation

 .. note::
-    One should run these commands in the `docs` folder.
+    One should run these commands in the `docs` directory.

 Generation
 ----------

-In the `docs` folder, located in the root folder of the repository, while in the venv, run these commands:
+In the `docs` directory, located in the root directory of the repository, while in the venv, run these commands:

 .. code-block:: bash